Class on the slopes

 “That’s a tough plateau to break,’’ she said.
 “But you’re going to break it a lot easier and faster with some instruction.’’

 That’s how I ended up sitting on a Lutsen chairlift with Arnie Wright, a ski instructor on loan from Cascade Mountain in Wisconsin, discussing black-diamond runs.
-Already, I could ski them ugly: crouching, making wide turns, wedging to slow down.
+So far, I could only ski them ugly: crouching, making wide turns, wedging to slow down.

 But how could I be like other skiers I’d seen, making those tidy little turns, knees together, swish-swish-swish down a sheer drop?
 How could I look cool?